Aakash1099/ProductDashboard/README.md

 ## Data Visualization

-The dashboard includes a bar chart created using **Chart.js** that displays the **total quantity of products per category**.
-The chart dynamically updates whenever products are added, edited, deleted, or imported via CSV.
+The application uses **Chart.js** to display a bar chart showing the **total quantity of products per category**.
+The chart automatically updates when products are added, edited, deleted, or imported via CSV.

 ---